googleforgames/open-match/README.md

 This software is currently alpha, and subject to change. **It is not yet ready to be used in production.**

 ## Version
-The current stable version in master is 0.1.0.
+The current stable version in master is 0.2.0.
-The 0.2.0 RC1 is now available.

 # Core Concepts